agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 :::info

-Here useful properties of the `State` are listed.
+Here useful properties of the `Collection` are listed.

 :::

 ## `agileInstance`
-Returns the Agile Instance to which the Collection belongs.
+Agile Instance to which the Collection belongs
-Be aware that it gets in function shape returned.
 ```ts
 MY_STATE.agileInstance(); // Returns a Agile Instance
 ```
-The reason for that is to avoid endless deep classes.
+Note that it is stored as a function in the Collection, to avoid endless deep classes.

 ## `key`
-Returns the current Key/Name of the Collection.
+Current key/name of the Collection.
-A Key is used to uniquely identify the Collection.
+It is used to uniquely identify the Collection.
-Besides getting the key, we can also assign a new Key with this property.
+Besides getting the `key`, we can also assign a new `key` with help of this property.
 ```ts
 MY_COLLECTION.key = "myCoolCollection";
 MY_COLLECTION.key; // Returns 'myCoolCollection'
 ```

 ## `size`
-Returns the current size of the Collection, so how many Items are stored in the Collection to this point in time.
+How many Items are stored in the Collection right now.
 ```ts {3}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.collect({id: 5, name: "frank"});
 MY_COLLECTION.size; // Returns 2
 ```
+Be aware that placeholder Items doesn't get counted.

 ## `data`
-Here all Items of the Collection are stored.
+All Items of the Collection are stored here.
 ```ts {3}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.collect({id: 5, name: "frank"});